Volshebnik09/balancer/README.md

 redirect_each_n_requests <= 0 all requests will be redirected to original host

-redirect_each_n_requests > 0 every n requests will be redirected to CDN
+redirect_each_n_requests > 0 every n requests will be redirected to original host

 # How to run in prod